gsmcwhirter/Simulations-1/README.md

 This is an *annotation*.
 It tells the compiler that you are intending to override a method.
 If you happen to mess up the signature (by mis-spelling, or having different parameters), then it will stop you until you fix it.

+The second error we are seeing is a case of this.
+It is telling you that the method `setPassable` that was supposed to override an abstract method in `Terrain` isn't doing so.
+Fix it so that the `DirtTerrain` class will compile.

-Once the method is created and the class compiles, we can add some code to test it.
+Once the class compiles, we can add some code to test it.
 In the `SimulationTester` class, let's add a static method `testDirtTerrain`.
 In this method, we want to do the following:

 0. Print out that the terrain test is starting.
 1. Create a new DirtTerrain object assigned to a Terrain variable.
 Pass in null as the parameter to the constructor.